 Installation: Paint, Stone & Sound

-His installation in the Bank Gallery in Takaka, New Zealand, in January 2018 included audio recordings, touchstones and wood to create a multi-sensory experience.
-An exciting new chapter is unfolding.
+Sika's experiential sound art installations combine sounds with paintings.
+His recent installation in the Bank Gallery in Takaka, New Zealand, included audio recordings, touchstones and wood to create a multi-sensory experience.
+An exciting new chapter is unfolding for him.